Powerful New York legislator Silver convicted in bribery case

 Both Silver and Skelos resigned their leadership posts after their arrests but kept their seats.
 Silver, who represented Manhattan’s Lower East Side, will automatically lose his office after his conviction.

-“I‘m disappointed right now,” he said before leaving in a black car.
+One of Silver’s defense lawyers, Steven Molo, said they would file motions seeking to set aside the verdict.

-One of his defense lawyers, Steven Molo, said they would file motions seeking to set aside the verdict.
+“With the allegations proven, it is time for the Legislature to take seriously the need for reform,” New York Governor Andrew Cuomo said in a statement.

 Prosecutors said Silver awarded $500,000 in secret state grant money to a cancer researcher, Robert Taub, who in turn referred asbestos patients to Silver’s law firm.
 The firm then paid Silver millions of dollars in referral fees.